Cover of The City of God

 Augustine's City of God, written in the aftermath of the Visigothic sack of Rome in 410, is the foundation of Christian political theology.
 Its framework of two cities—the earthly city of human ambition and the heavenly city of divine grace—provided the conceptual architecture for medieval political thought and continues to inform Christian engagement with political life.

 Augustine composed The City of God as a response to pagan claims that Rome's fall was caused by the abandonment of the old gods in favor of Christianity.
-The work's two-cities framework dominated medieval political thought and profoundly influenced Dante and Thomas Aquinas.
+The work's two-cities framework dominated medieval political thought and shaped Dante and Thomas Aquinas.
 It remains the foundational text of Christian political theology.

 The Fall of Rome, c.
 397-524 AD